Edward Olivares Player Props: Royals vs. Nationals

 - The 7.5 strikeouts per nine innings put together by the Nationals pitching staff ranks last in the league.

-- The Nationals' 4.46 team ERA ranks 20th among all MLB pitching staffs.
+- The Nationals have the 21st-ranked team ERA among all league pitching staffs (4.57).

-- Nationals pitchers combine to rank 19th in baseball in home runs allowed (61 total, 1.2 per game).
+- The Nationals rank 19th in baseball in home runs given up (63 total, 1.2 per game).

-- In his last appearance on Saturday against the Detroit Tigers, the lefty threw six innings, giving up two earned runs while surrendering six hits.
+- The right-hander last appeared on Sunday against the Detroit Tigers, when he tossed five innings, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.